Breadcrumb navigation types, best practices, and SEO benefits

 Attribute-based breadcrumbs

-The last type of breadcrumb navigation is attribute-based.
-Unlike traditional breadcrumbs, which typically display the hierarchical path of the website, attribute-based breadcrumbs display the filters or attributes that a user selected on a previous page.
+Unlike the hierarchical display of a website shown by traditional breadcrumbs, attribute-based breadcrumbs display the filters or attributes selected by a user on a previous page.

 For example, let’s say you are shopping for shoes on an e-commerce website.
 You start by selecting the “men’s shoes” category, then filter by size and color.
 With attribute-based breadcrumbs, instead of seeing a traditional breadcrumb trail like “home > men’s shoes > size > color,” you would see something like “men’s shoes > size: 9 > color: black.”
 This makes it easier for users to remember their previous selections and quickly modify or remove them if necessary.

-In the screenshot below, you can see how Sephora combines both hierarchy-based and attribute-based breadcrumbs.
+The screenshot below shows how Sephora combines both hierarchy-based and attribute-based breadcrumbs.
 Typically, attribute-based breadcrumbs are used alongside traditional breadcrumbs to offer users a more comprehensive navigation experience.

 Attribute-based breadcrumbs sample

-If you look at the “shampoo” category, you’ll see that the breadcrumb trail displays the specific hair type, concerns, and formulation chosen by the user.
+If you look at the “shampoo” category, you can see that the breadcrumb trail displays the user’s chosen specific hair type, concerns, and formulation.
 These attributes act as clickable crumbs that can be removed or altered to display different pages or content based on the user’s preferences.

 One advantage of attribute-based breadcrumbs is that they offer a more granular level of navigation than traditional breadcrumbs.
-Users can quickly narrow down their search results by selecting or deselecting attributes, without needing to go back to the previous page and start their search from scratch.
-This can improve the user experience and make the website more satisfying to use.
+Users can quickly narrow their search results by selecting or deselecting attributes.
+This prevents them from having to start their search from scratch by eliminating the need to return to the previous page.
+This improves the user experience and makes the website more satisfying to explore.

 It depends on the website’s structure and the user’s needs.
-In some cases, breadcrumbs can be useful and enhance the user’s experience, but they can also be confusing and unnecessary sometimes.
+Despite the usefulness of breadcrumbs and their ability to enhance the user’s experience, they can also be confusing and unnecessary.

-For websites that have a multi-level structure, like e-commerce or news websites, breadcrumb trails can be extremely useful.
-Consider a scenario where a user is browsing an online store with many categories, subcategories, and product pages.
-Breadcrumbs enable the user to quickly navigate back to the previous page or jump to a higher-level category effortlessly, without the need to repeatedly click the back button.
+Breadcrumbs can be extremely useful for websites with multi-level structures, like e-commerce or news websites.
+Imagine a user browsing an online store with many categories, subcategories, and product pages.
+Breadcrumbs enable the user to quickly navigate back to the previous page or jump to a higher-level category.
+They would no longer need to repeatedly click the back button.

-For instance, eBay, which is one of the world’s largest online retailers, uses breadcrumb navigation to help users navigate their way through its vast catalog of products.
-When users search for a product and select a specific category, they can use the breadcrumb trail to go back to the category page or the main page quickly.
+For instance, eBay, one of the world’s largest online retailers, uses breadcrumb navigation to help users navigate its vast catalog of products.
+When users search for a product and select a specific category, they can use the breadcrumb trail to return to the category page or the main page.

 ebay breadcrumb navigation

-Similarly, U.S. News uses breadcrumb navigation to help users navigate its various news sections, such as Education, Health, Money, Travel, and so on.
-Its breadcrumb trail feature allows users to return to the homepage (or the previous article) with ease.
+Similarly, U.S. News uses breadcrumb navigation to help users sift through its news sections: Education, Health, Money, Travel, and more.
+Users can use its breadcrumb trail feature to return to the homepage (or the previous article).

 U.S. breadcrumb navigation

-On the other hand, breadcrumb navigation may not be necessary for small websites with a flat structure.
-If a website only has a few pages that are easily accessible from the main menu, breadcrumb trails may not add much value.
-In cases like these, the user can easily navigate back to the homepage or menu to find other pages.
+Breadcrumb navigation may not be necessary for small websites with a flat structure.
+If a website only has a few pages, and all of them are easily accessible from the main navigation menu, breadcrumb trails may not add much value.
+The user won’t have much trouble using the homepage or menu to find other pages.

 Consider the website of an Italian dance school & studio called Rome International Dance Academy.
-It only has a few sections (Home, Contemporary Dance Program in Rome, Audition, and Contact).
-Users can easily navigate to any page through the website’s main menu or footer links.
-Breadcrumb navigation would likely be redundant here.
+It only has a few sections (Home, About Us, Training Courses, Mandragora Dance Company, News, and Contacts).
+Users can navigate to any page through the website’s main menu or footer links.

 dance academy breadcrumb navigation

-Including breadcrumbs on your website is not only a UX best practice but also an effective SEO strategy.
-It can help search engines understand the structure of your website and improve its visibility in search results.
-This approach aligns with the principles of UX SEO best practices.
+Including breadcrumbs on your website is a UX design best practice and effective SEO strategy.
+It helps search engines understand the structure of your website and improves its visibility in search results.
+Effective breadcrumb navigation also aligns with UX SEO best practices.

-In this section, we’ll explore the SEO benefits of breadcrumbs and how they can enhance the user experience, improve user behavior, optimize internal linking structure, and improve search snippets.
+The next section explores the SEO benefits of breadcrumbs and how they enhance user experience, improve user behavior, optimize internal linking structures, and improve search snippets.

 Enhanced user experience

-Breadcrumbs make it easier for users to navigate website pages.
-They provide clear indications of the user’s current location and enable easy access to previous pages or different categories.
-Breadcrumbs are especially helpful for users who arrive from the SERP and have no idea what your website’s structure is.
+Breadcrumbs simplify website page navigation.
+They indicate the user’s location and make it easy to access previous pages or different categories.
+Breadcrumbs are especially helpful for users arriving from the SERP with no clue about your website’s structure.

 Breadcrumbs for easier navigation

-What’s more, breadcrumbs can be useful not only for navigating between website categories but also for multi-step processes such as forms, checkouts, and questionnaires.
-When users engage in complex tasks like filling out a lengthy form or questionnaire divided into multiple pages using pagination, breadcrumbs help them track their progress and easily move back and forth between pages.
-This reduces frustration, increases user satisfaction, and promotes increased engagement and loyalty.
+Breadcrumbs can also be useful for navigating between website categories and multi-step processes like forms, checkouts, and questionnaires.
+When users engage in complex tasks like filling out a lengthy form or questionnaire divided into multiple pages using pagination, breadcrumbs help them track their progress and move back and forth between pages.
+This reduces frustration, increases user satisfaction, and promotes engagement and loyalty.

 Improved user behavior

-Breadcrumbs encourage users to browse the site and visit more pages, leading to a reduced bounce rate.
-When users can easily navigate a website, they are more likely to explore its content.
+Breadcrumbs encourage users to browse the site and visit more pages, leading to reduced bounce rates.
+When it’s easy for users to move around a website, they are more likely to explore its content.
 The longer a user spends on a site, the more valuable they become to the website owner.
-In other words, breadcrumbs help keep users engaged, leading to improved ecommerce conversion rates and revenue.
+In other words, breadcrumbs help keep users engaged, improving ecommerce conversion rates and revenue.

 Better internal linking structure

 Alongside the header menu and footer, breadcrumbs help you spread link equity across your website.
-The higher a page is in your website’s hierarchy, the more links should point to it, highlighting its prominence.
-This means that categories should link to the main page, subcategories should link to categories, and product pages should link to subcategories.
+The number of links pointing to a page on your website indicates its prominence and the higher a page is in your website’s hierarchy, the more links should point to it.
+Categories should link to the main page, subcategories should link to categories, and product pages should link to subcategories.

 Proper internal linking structure